Grégory Bourillon

 Grégory Bourillon (born 1 July 1984) is a French former professional footballer who played as a centre-back.

 Career

 Bourillon signed for Stade Rennais in 2000 from hometown club Laval.
 He represented France at Under-21 level.
 Bourillon developed into a regular starter for the Breton team and was said to have a bright future ahead of him.

 Paris Saint-Germain signed him to a four-year contract on 19 July 2007.
 On 1 February 2010, he signed for FC Lorient.

+On 24 June 2014, Bourillon signed for Stade de Reims on a three-year contract.

-Bourillon was released by LB Châteauroux after the 2018–19 season.
+On 27 July 2017, Bourillon signed for LB Châteauroux on a two-year contract.
+He was released by LB Châteauroux after the 2018–19 season.

 He was in talks with clubs to continue his career but decided to retire.

 After retiring as a player, Bourillon earned a university diploma in management of sports organisations in a two-year course.
 In January 2021 he took over as general manager of Stade Bordelais.

 Personal life

 Bourillon has an older brother, Yoann, who is also a professional footballer.